Guide to fibre optic broadband

-If you're looking for superfast broadband then the fibre optic option is the quickest on the market - it's many times faster than ADSL, allowing you to surf the internet at incredibly high speeds.
+If you're looking for superfast broadband then the fibre optic option is the quickest on the market - it's many times faster than ADSL, allowing you to browse the internet at incredibly high speeds.
 Streaming videos or TV shows will be smoother - 'buffering' could be a word you'll never have to read again.
 If you're an online gamer, you'll notice less glitches during gaming sessions.

 Simultaneous use of the internet across multiple devices can put a lot of strain on an ADSL wireless network, meaning browsing speeds become lethargic.

 Before you consider fibre optic broadband, you'll want to find out if it's reached your area yet.
-Networks are still in the roll-out phase, but fibre optic will soon be in every part of the UK rather than solely in major cities and towns.
+Fibre optic should soon be available in every part of the UK rather than just in and around major cities and towns.

-At the time of writing (February 2014), the most basic packages begin at 30Mbps and rise to a maximum of 120Mbps, but there are plans for future services offering 300Mbps.
+At the time of writing (November 2016), the most basic packages begin at 30Mbps and rise to a maximum of 120Mbps, but there are plans for future services offering 300Mbps.